 Jason thought he could feel Christine’s eyes on him.
 “What do you say, hon,” she asked him.

 “See you there,” Christine said to Carla.
 She and Jason then walked over to his car as Carla and Bill drove away.
 “It was an honest mistake, really,” she said to him.
 “I know, I should have remembered about your sister, it’s just that I haven’t seen Kathy in a while so I guess I forgot,” she said as they were walking.
 “We go to Carla and Bill’s all the time, I didn’t think you’d mind.”

 “Yeah, I know,” Jason said as they arrived at his car.
 “Just me overreacting,” he said sullenly.

-Jason started his car, backed up into the street, and drove off without saying anything.
+Jason started his car, backed up into the street, and silently drove off.

 “Really, I’m sorry.
 I didn’t mean to upset you.”

 Jason drove along with the exiting traffic.
 “Yeah, I know.”